localstack/docs/content/en/docs/Integrations/copilot/index.md

 ## Copilot Local

 `copilotlocal` is a [fork of AWS Copilot CLI](https://github.com/localstack/copilot-cli-local), where the endpoints for all services are redirected to `http://localhost:4566`.
-Using `copilotlocal` instead of `copilot` in your command line therefore ensures the deployment of your service against LocalStack instead of AWS.
+Using `copilotlocal` instead of `copilot` in your command line therefore ensures the deployment of your service on LocalStack instead of AWS.

 ### Download / Installation